 3 reasons why you need a Snowflake-compatible BI tool

-The Snowflake team calls out the importance of using a Business Intelligence tool along with Snowflake in order to draw the most insights from data.
+The Snowflake highlights the importance of using a business intelligence tool along with Snowflake in order to draw the most insights from data.

 Avoiding Mistakes When Picking a Snowflake-ready BI platform